By Zhang Xiaoping

 The second kind is insatiable pleading.
 Such prayers are made most of the time.
 When people close their eyes and pray, they will say: “O Lord!
 I know You are merciful and all-powerful.
 You can turn nothing into something.
 Lord, please bless my children so that they can enter a good college, get a good job after graduation, and find a good spouse.
 Lord, I ask You to bless me with a flourishing business, great wealth, and prosperous household. …” Such prayers disgust the Lord.
 This is not treating the Lord as the Lord, but simply taking the Lord to be the god of wealth, a debtor, a steward, or a servant.
 How is this worshiping the Lord?
 So, the Lord never listens to or answers such prayers.

 The third kind is irrational prayer, which is more disgusting to the Lord.
-Let’s look at such prayers: “O Lord, please protect our country from disasters.
-Lord, please …” Such prayers are most irrational and at odds with the Lord’s will.
+Let’s look at such prayers: “O Lord, I ask You to help me successfully finish the task.”
+“O Lord, protect me from any disaster.
+Lord, I ask You to …” Such prayers are most irrational and at odds with the Lord’s will.
 This is making demands and putting pressure on the Lord.
 This is instructing and ordering the Lord about.
 We are less than dust, and we must have reason before the Creator.
 We must be devout, and must not act irreverently.
 Let’s look at the prayer of the Lord Jesus recorded in the Bible, “O My Father, if it be possible, let this cup pass from Me: nevertheless not as I will, but as You will” (Matthew 26:39).
 We can see from this that in His prayer from the perspective of a created being, the Lord Jesus spoke rationally with submission to the heavenly Father.
 By contrast, our prayers before God are so irrational.
 That’s why the Lord doesn’t listen to our prayers.
 Consider that if we say to our parents after returning home: “Give me money!
 Do this or that for me!”, our parents will despise us and say we are unfilial children.
 Thus, being obedient and rational in prayers is very important.

 We should take warning from the above three kinds of substandard prayers.
 In order to better understand the truth about how to pray in accord with God’s will, let’s look at the prayers of the saints throughout the ages that are after God’s heart: Moses often prayed to complete the commission of leading the Israelites into the land of Canaan; David prayed all his life for a temple to be built for God; Abraham prayed to obey God when offering Isaac; Job prayed to stand witness in trials; Peter prayed to truly love and know God; etc. Their prayers were done for following God’s will, obeying God’s orchestrations and arrangements, or casting off corrupt disposition to satisfy God.
 Although they didn’t pray for status or fame, what God bestowed upon them surpassed what they could imagine.
 From this, it can be seen that their prayers were praised by God.
 Just as the Bible says, “But seek you first the kingdom of God, and His righteousness; and all these things shall be added to you” (Matthew 6:33).
 Combined with the prayers of the saints and these words of the Lord, do we better understand what kind of prayers conform to the Lord’s will?
 We should pray to know the Lord, revere Him, obey Him and love Him; we should pray to cast off our sinful nature and become honest people; we should pray to spread theand save souls; etc. In a word, all these prayers that are made for following God’s will, for satisfactorily fulfilling the duties of a created being, for obeying and satisfying the Lord, are in accordance with the Lord’s will.